unm-historiography/2016-fall/new-historiography/outlines/jamie-access-update.md

-Access to history/historiography
+**Access to history/historiography**

 Access to history and historiography is a broader theme in Kelley's text.
-Humans exhibit a natural inclination to know things, but access (or lack thereof) colors perspective
+Humans exhibit a natural inclination to know things, but access (or lack thereof) colors perspective.

 **Access to history in Greek/Roman times**